-Those who have worked alongside us in the development of the plan are passionate about making a difference and improving the lives of children and young people across Herefordshire - it's not just about what we do but also how we do it.
+Those who have worked alongside us in the development of the plan are passionate about making a difference and improving lives and building on the strengths of children and young people across Herefordshire - it's not just about what we do but also how we do it.
 We have therefore agreed four principles that we will use to help guide the plan's delivery.
 These are: